-Canadian Catholic Campus Ministry (CCCM) a national network of professional Catholic Campus Ministers, grounded in the tradition of the Roman Catholic Church, inspired by the vision of Vatican II.
-CCCM exists to bring the Gospel of Christ to the academic world, through a national network; the ministry of the National Coordinator and the Board; publications, programs and other means of sharing resources; national and regional Campus Minister and Student conferences.
+CCCM is a national network of professional Catholic Campus Ministers, grounded in the tradition of the Roman Catholic Church, inspired by the vision of Vatican II.
+CCCM exists to bring the Gospel of Christ to the academic world through a national network; the ministry of the National Coordinator and the Board; publications, programs and other means of sharing resources; and national and regional Campus Minister and Student conferences.
 CCCM has its roots in the early Catholic Colleges in Canada, dating back over 200 years.
 The Canadian Conference of Catholic Bishops (CCCB) named the first National Chaplain in 1948.

-Canadian Catholic Students Association (CCSA) is a national association representing all Catholic students on campuses across Canada.
+CCSA is a national association representing all Catholic students on campuses across Canada.

-The Canadian Centre for Brief Coaching (CCBC) promotes positive change and growth in organizations, groups and individuals through Solution-Focused Brief Coaching, a strength-based approach to coaching.
-Recognizing clients’ internal resources and an orientation to the future as the key elements for sustainable change, the solution-focused approach co-constructs client’s desired outcome through intentional inquiry on client strengths and positive past experiences.
+CCBC promotes positive change and growth in organizations, groups and individuals through Solution-Focused Brief Coaching, a strength-based approach to coaching.
+Recognizing clients’ internal resources and an orientation to the future as the key elements for sustainable change, the solution-focused approach co-constructs the client’s desired outcome through intentional inquiry on client strengths and positive past experiences.

 CCBC’s activities focus on the following: the Clinic, which offers coaching services specialized in the solution-focused method; the Institutes, which deliver education and training in solution-focused coaching as well as leadership and organizational development; and the Community, which functions as a hub for solution-focused practitioners and organizations, providing essential support and resources for lasting results.

 HaeSun Moon, Program Director & Lead Faculty, Faculty of Social Work, University of Toronto

 CCFGM is an ecumenical agency that works in partnership with others to foster intercultural leadership, learning and ministry.
 Formerly The Ecumenical Forum of Canada, it is one of the oldest ecumenical organizations in Canada, having emerged from the Canadian School of Missions founded in 1921 by several churches and theological colleges.
 For almost 100 years the Forum has played a unique role in preparing people for cross-cultural mission and ministry.

 As it has since its inception, the Forum continues to foster a deep spirit of community and solidarity among groups and individuals of distinct traditions and beliefs involved in intercultural ministry in Canada and globally.
 It is a "table" around which Canadian Churches gather to learn from each other and work together.
 Through its programs the Forum provides skills and understanding for intercultural ministry rooted in racial justice, theology and context.

-The Canadian Council of Churches (CCC) is the most inclusive ecumenical body in Canada and one of the broadest ecumenical councils in the world.
+The CCC is the most inclusive ecumenical body in Canada and one of the broadest ecumenical councils in the world.
 Its membership currently consists of 22 denominations of the Anglican, Roman Catholic, Protestant, Evangelical and Eastern and Oriental Orthodox traditions.
 The officers and staff of the Council are drawn from the diversity of traditions represented by the member denominations.